erik-riklund/wow/Backbone/README.md

 ---
 ### Usage examples

-Each example use the variable `plugin` to represent an active plugin.
+*Extend this introduction.* Each example use the variable `plugin` to represent an active plugin.

 ```lua
 --The name of the plugin must match the name of your addon folder.
 local plugin = backbone.createPlugin 'MyAddon'
 ```

----
-#### Hello world
-As per programming standards, here is a basic "Hello world" example.
+As per programming conventions, here is a basic 'Hello World' example.
+While the example itself is simple and straightforward, the [`onReady`](#pluginonreadycallback-function) method plays a critical role.
+This method is essential for initializing your addon, as it ensures that all registered callbacks are executed only after everything is fully loaded, including saved variables.

 ```lua
 plugin:onReady(function () print 'Hello world' end)